 Mathew Thayer, PhD

-My lab uses classical cytogenetic and state of the art molecular genetic approaches to characterize an abnormal chromosomal phenotype associated with genomic instability in cancer cells.
+His lab uses classical cytogenetic and state of the art molecular genetic approaches to characterize an abnormal chromosomal phenotype associated with genomic instability in cancer cells.
 This abnormal phenotype affects the entire chromosome and is characterized by delayed replication timing (DRT), which is represents a >3 hour delay in both the initiation as well as the completion of DNA synthesis along the entire length of the chromosome.
 Chromosomes with DRT also display a significant delay in mitotic chromosome condensation (DMC) that is characterized by an under-condensed appearance during mitosis.
 My lab found that Cre/loxP-mediated deletion of a large non-coding RNA gene, which we named asynchronous replication and autosomal RNA on chromosome 6 (ASAR6), caused DRT/DMC of the entire chromosome.
-We went on to show that the ASAR6 locus shares many characteristics with the X inactivation center: 1) mono-allelic expression of large non-coding RNAs, 2) random asynchronous replication timing between alleles, 3) regulation of mono-allelic gene expression in cis, and 4) regulation of the replication timing of an entire chromosome.
-More recently, we identified a second lncRNA gene, ASAR15, that when disrupted results in delayed replication of human chromosome 15.
+They went on to show that the ASAR6 locus shares many characteristics with the X inactivation center: 1) mono-allelic expression of large non-coding RNAs, 2) random asynchronous replication timing between alleles, 3) regulation of mono-allelic gene expression in cis, and 4) regulation of the replication timing of an entire chromosome.
+More recently, they identified a second lncRNA gene, ASAR15, that when disrupted results in delayed replication of human chromosome 15.
 Importantly, ASAR15 shares many physical and functional characteristics with XIST and ASAR6, including: random mono-allelic expression of lncRNAs, asynchronous replication between alleles that is coordinated with other mono-allelic genes in cis, and the ability to delay replication timing of entire chromosomes following ectopic integration of transgenes.
-We are currently using ectopic integration of transgenes into human and mouse chromosomes to further map the functional sequences of ASAR6 and ASAR15.
-Thus, our most recent work defined the first cis-acting loci responsible for chromosome-wide replication timing, monoallelic gene expression, and structural stability of human autosomes.
+They are currently using ectopic integration of transgenes into human and mouse chromosomes to further map the functional sequences of ASAR6 and ASAR15.
+Thus, their most recent work defined the first cis-acting loci responsible for chromosome-wide replication timing, monoallelic gene expression, and structural stability of human autosomes.